-Ban the Box Employer Guide
+Ban the Box Employer’s Guide

-Business in the Community’s Ban the Box campaign calls on employers to create fair opportunities for ex-offenders to compete for jobs by removing the tick box from application forms, and asking about criminal convictions later in the recruitment process.
+Business in the Community’s (BITC) Ban the Box campaign calls on employers to create fair opportunities for people with criminal convictions to compete for jobs by removing the tick box from application forms, and asking about criminal convictions later in the recruitment process.
 Ban the Box employers publicly commit to fairly assessing criminal convictions; judging candidates first and foremost on the basis of their skills and suitability for a role, rather than their past mistakes.

 Objective and transparent recruitment practices give people with criminal convictions, who are skilled and able to work, the opportunity to compete fairly for roles and move on from their past mistakes.
-And there are business benefits too – increasing the diversity of the talent pool and reducing the unnecessary exclusion of talented individuals from roles.
+There are business benefits too – increasing the diversity of the talent pool and reducing the unnecessary exclusion of talented individuals from roles.

 It may be that your business operates a policy of automatic exclusion for people with criminal convictions, or perhaps you do not have a tick box, but your recruiters are not sure how to effectively assess criminal convictions.
 Whatever stage you are at, this guide provides a step-by-step approach to help implement a fair and open recruitment process.

 The tookit takes employers through four steps to becoming a Ban the Box practitioner:

 The guide also contains a myth-busting section and a glossary.